by E. Wilansky, T. Stojecki, P. Olszewski and S. Kowalewski

 In the Web Part project, the default constructor contains a line that sets the ExportMode property of the Web Part:

-This line allows you to generate a .webpart deployment file based on the properties you configure for the Web part, as shown in Figure 4.
+This line allows you to generate a .webpart deployment file based on the properties you configure for the Web part.

-You can then import the Web Part into SharePoint via this deployment file ( Figure 5).
+You can then import the Web Part into SharePoint via this deployment file.
 You should not use the SharePoint 2003 backward-compatible import file type, .dwp.
-The underlying XML schema for a .dwp isn’t as rich and requires that you reference the Microsoft.SharePoint assembly early in the SDLC.
+The underlying XML schema for a .dwp isn’t as rich and requires that you reference Microsoft.SharePoint assembly early in the SDLC.

 Microsoft exposes a significant subset of the SharePoint object model through Web services.
 Using SharePoint Web services to access the object model allows you to develop a solution without a dependency on direct access to SharePoint assemblies.
 SharePoint hosts the Web services in the _vti_bin virtual directory on each Web Front End (WFE) server.